olchyk98/record-my-pills/README.md

 An application I wrote while being sick.
 It's a simple logging app created with combination of React and Zustand.
+The purpose is to record how many pills I take and when.

 ## Features